 *Data on deaths will be updated on Fridays.

-This dashboard is updated Monday-Friday and will not be updated on holidays.
+This dashboard is updated Monday, Wednesday and Friday and will not be updated on holidays.

 As part of ongoing data quality efforts, data are updated as the County receives information that is more complete or accurate.
 Therefore, the number of cases and deaths may change as cases and deaths are added to or removed from total counts through this process.
 In addition, reporting delays and data validation may affect the number of new cases and deaths reported on a given day, leading to lower numbers of cases or deaths being reported on certain days and higher numbers on others.

 Source: California Reportable Disease Information Exchange